JetSetIlly/Gopher2600/README.md

 The file can be placed in the current working directory or in the same directory as the supercharger ROM being loaded.
 Alternatively, it can be placed in the emulator's [configuration directory](#configuration-directory).

+## SaveKey

+`Gopher2600` has basic support for the `SaveKey` peripheral.
+This will be expanded on in the future.

+For now, the presence of the peripheral must be specified with the `-savekey` arugment.
+This is only available in `play` and `debug` mode.
+The simplest invocation to load a ROM with the `SaveKey` peripheral:

+	> gopher2600 -savekey roms/mgd.bin

+Note that the `SaveKey` will always be inserted in the second player port.

+Data saved to the `SaveKey` will be saved in the [configuration directory](#configuration-directory) to the binary file named simply, `savekey`.

 ## Recording Gameplay